chenq7/MinionWars/README.md

 # Code Snippet

 ### Battle Feature
-Implement a battle feature that would result in a different outcome base on the attacking and defending  minion's stats.
+Implement a battle feature that would result in a different outcome based on the attacking and defending  minion's stats.

 ```
   attack(minion1, minion2){